mm6/ethereum-lab3-hardhat/README.md

 MetaMask.
 Note that you may need to reset the nonce before retrying after a failed transaction.

+9. Browse around MetaMask to get used to the interface.
+Below is a sketch of its interface.

 ```
 MetaMask Cheat Sheet